Alumni Reunions and Events

 Held in the stunning Reading and Writing Room and Gladstone Library of One Whitehall Place, London, alumni met over drinks and canapés before listening to Sir Howard Stringer in conversation with Lord Mervyn Davies, Chair of Bangor University’s Development Board.
 Their discussion covered Sir Howard’s Welsh roots, his time in the Vietnam war and his distinguished career at CBS and Sony.

-View some photos from past reunions in our event archive.
+View some photos from past reunions in our event gallery.

 Click here to see upcoming University events.

 Bangor University has joined up with the University robe maker Ede and Ravenscroft to sell a range of quality gifts, accessories and memorabilia.
 Visit our Alumni shop.